 My favourite walks on the Isle of Arran

 With six stone circles, Machrie Moor is the place to go on Arran if you wish to indulge in a little Outlander obsession!
 The circles date from around 2000 BC and can be reached on foot in an about an hour.

 Climb up to the Giant’s Graves

 Above Whiting Bay lay the remains of two Neolithic tombs oddly called the Giant’s graves.
 I guess you should resist doing an Outlander here, you need to visit the Machrie Moor stone circles for this!
 Climb the steep winding path for fantastic views of Arran and the Holy Isle and then descend via the forest to see the spectacular Glenashdale Falls.

 Explore the King’s Caves

-We stayed at the lovely and very stylish Glenisle Hotel in the village of Lamlash, where our top floor suite had a roll top bath, a huge bed and views out over the bay and Holy Island.
+- The very stylish Glenisle Hotel is located in the village of Lamlash, the top floor suite had a roll top bath, a huge bed and views out over the bay and Holy Island.

-Arran is located in the Firth of Clyde, just 1 hour from Glasgow and 2 hours from Edinburgh with a fast 55-minute CalMac ferry trip from Ardrossan to Brodick, the Isle of Arran is one of Scotland’s most accessible islands – which makes it perfect for a weekend away!
+Arran is located in the Firth of Clyde, just 1 hour from Glasgow and 2 hours from Edinburgh.
+To get to the Isle of Arran you need to take the fast 55-minute CalMac ferry from Ardrossan to Brodick.
+With a train connection from Glasgow, the Isle of Arran is one of Scotland’s most accessible islands – which makes it perfect for a weekend away!

 We visited Arran in winter, where the weather can be rather unpredictable – even though the clouds were low and winter was working hard to suck the colour out of Scotland, Arran has a palette all of its own.
 I loved the red bracken, grey rock & constantly changing blue seas.
 Arran we will be back!